Sonia2016/DataVisualizationProject3/README.md

 <img width="906" alt="scatter-parallel-1" src="https://cloud.githubusercontent.com/assets/19417775/21077939/7154e892-bf21-11e6-8bc8-318cfed9795c.png">

 Each patient (sample) related to this gene means has mutation on the selected gene and also this gene can be appeared in different location in his/her chromosome.
 So, in this plot we are showing the list of patients that have muation on the selected gene by considering the position and number of mutations.

 <img width="336" alt="scatter-1" src="https://cloud.githubusercontent.com/assets/19417775/21077942/a67bbb04-bf21-11e6-8829-094aa9829085.png">

+If you mouse over on each dot, the title of that dot will be appear in your screen that is patient(sample) id.

 If you click on the one circle (patient) on the scatter plot you can see the related information of that specific patient on the parallel cordinate.
 Such as; age, geneder, ... .
-You can see the patient ID on the top of the scatter plot.
+You can see the patient ID on the top of the scatter plot and the selected circle color would be black.

 <img width="907" alt="screen shot 2016-12-12 at 10 56 58 am" src="https://cloud.githubusercontent.com/assets/19417775/21108161/cf7246ac-c059-11e6-8582-e16ecd2afb7e.png">